thumbnail image

 JCBFM, 2022

-In this study, we examined the impact of experimental SAH, and the effectiveness of subsequent treatment on Functional Connectivity (FC) deficits.
+In this study, we examined the impact of experimental SAH and the effectiveness of subsequent treatment on Functional Connectivity (FC) deficits.
 We showed that endovascular perforation SAH induces global and network-specific deficits in FC by day 3, corresponding with the time frame of DCI in mice.
-Hypoxic conditioning provides SIRT1-mediated protection against these network-specific FC deficits post-SAH, as does treatment with the SIRT1 activator, resveratrol.
-Conditioning-based strategies provide multifaceted neurovascular protection in experimental SAH.
+Hypoxic conditioning provides SIRT1-mediated protection against these network-specific FC deficits, as does treatment with the SIRT1 activator, resveratrol.
+Conditioning-based therapy provides multifaceted protection in experimental SAH.

 For details, click here.